howerj/forth-cpu/readme.md

 * Other programs like a compressor, decompressor, ARC4, data base function based around blocks, and a meta compiler (removing the need for the C assembler), could be added.
+* Unit tests for the eForth interpreter should be developed

 <!-- -->